How To Plan A DIY Portable Power Pack/Station

 If you are not interested in running USB PD devices at the max voltage of 20V (laptops, other battery banks, etc) then you can go with a simple 4S (16V) or 5S (18V) battery pack.

-If, however, you are wanting to build a portable power pack that has full USB C PD support, you will have to use a battery pack that has a voltage that never drops below 21.5 volts.
-With lithium-ion batteries, that is pretty hard to do.
+If, however, you want to build a portable power pack that has full USB C PD support, you will have to use a battery pack that has a voltage that never drops below 21.5 volts.
+With lithium-ion batteries, it's not as straightforward to do.

 Doing this will ensure that your portable power pack is able to provide the full USB PD specification throughout its entire capacity range.

 So make sure when you decide the voltage of the battery pack you are building you consider the voltage range of the devices you are powering.

 Parts Needed To Build A Portable Power Station

 - Battery pack - 4S or 5S if you don’t need the full USB PD output spec.
 7S if you do, but you will have to put a boost converter between your battery pack and the USB PD modules if you plan on using 20V USB C for the entire capacity of the battery.

 - Charger - You must use a proper constant current battery charger for your portable power pack.
 Do not rely on the BMS to ‘handle things’ and cut off charging and regulate current.
 If you do, then you will not only not get all of the performance you expect from your portable power pack, but it will also damage it.

 - Power Regulators - You will need step-down converters and USB power regulator modules to adapt the main battery voltage slope into something more stable and standardized.

 - Inverter - On my builds, I use a 7s configuration and get a 24v inverter.
 Most USB devices can handle up to 30v.
 This allows me to now have any buck or boost converters in my builds.